 Considering these statistics, you may wonder how you can find assistance with expensive medical bills or health-care related debt.
 Crowdfunding has emerged as a powerful tool for fundraising by pooling donations from a large group of people.
 The crowdfunding model relies on the interconnectivity of the internet by tapping into your social networks.

 Medical crowdfunding has recently developed into a popular model to help people offset high medical bills or medical debt.
 As the leader in free online fundraising for medical expenses, GoFundMe takes pride helping you and your family to raise the money you need.
-Start your free campaign today to remain in control of your finances.
+Start your free fundraiser today to remain in control of your finances.